25+ Target Interview Questions and Best Sample Answers

 - Will there be a second interview before the position is offered to me?

-- Is there any type of assessment test that needs to be taken in order to receive a job here?
+- Is there any assessment test that needs to be taken to receive a job here?

 - What’s it like to be a Target employee?